 - Permanent felony conviction

-This means the parole board will not even review the file until you have served half of the sentence.
-The prosecution does not have to prove beyond a reasonable doubt that the vehicle was being used as a deadly weapon.
+This means the parole board will not review your file until 50% of your sentence is served.
+The prosecution does not have to prove beyond a reasonable doubt that the offending vehicle was being used as a deadly weapon.
 It only takes an affirmative finding by the judge to subject you to this enhanced penalty.

-With an experienced Houston intoxication manslaughter lawyer, you may get a probation sentence, but you still must serve 120 days.
-While a probation sentence is better than a long prison sentence, you will still be required to pay fines, court fees, and monthly probation fees.
+With an experienced Houston intoxication manslaughter lawyer, you may get a probation sentence, but you still must serve a 120-day jail sentence.
+While a probation sentence is better than a long prison sentence, you will still be required to pay fines, court expenses, and monthly probation fees.

-Intoxication Manslaughter Enhanced Penalties
+Other Intoxication Manslaughter Enhanced Penalties

 A first-degree felony carries a mandatory minimum sentence of five years in prison with a maximum of 99 years and a fine of up to $10,000.

 Hiring a Houston DWI lawyer with extensive experience can give you a fighting chance in court and protect your rights.

 Complete a Intoxication Manslaughter Case Evaluation form now

 Intoxication Manslaughter Defense Strategies